Ashmitabasnyat9/Final-year-project/README.md

 accuracy of 98 percent on the test set, which is a reasonably good result considering the simplicity of the network.
 The project also analyzed the training and validation accuracy and loss curves and concluded that the model did not suffer from overfitting.
-Overall, the project successfully demonstrated the effectiveness of using lightweight CNN architectures for object classification tasks, particularly in situations where computational resources are limited.
+Overall, the project successfully demonstrated the effectiveness of using lightweight CNN architectures for object classification tasks, particularly in situations where computational resources are limited.
 The project could be extended by testing the model on other datasets or by exploring other lightweight CNN architectures to improve accuracy further.

 # 5.3 Snapshots(Obect Detection)
 ![Alt Text](./Images/plane.png)